u-prashant/Tensorflow-Real-Time-Object-Detection/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
-* Send us a pull request with a description of your work.
+* Send me a pull request with a description of your work.
 Bonus points for topic branches!